Content from Read case data

 Challenge

 Let’s tag more variables.
-In new datasets, it will be frequent to have variable names different to the available tag names.
-However, we can associate them based on how variables were defined for data collection.
+In some datasets, it is possible to encounter variable names that are different from the available tag names.
+In such cases, we can associate them based on how variables were defined for data collection.

 R

-# Get a list of available tags by name and data types
+# Get a list of available tags names and data types

 linelist::tags_types()